infiniteobjects/.github/ONBOARDING.md

 # 🔑 Tokens

 - [Follow these instructions](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a Github personal access token.
 (NOTE: Keep the token handy for the next step!)
+  - Make sure to define the full `repo` scope as well as the `write:packages` scope
 - `git clone` one of the IO repos and use that token as your password when prompted.
 - Create a `~/.npmrc` file with these contents: `//npm.pkg.github.com/:_authToken=TOKEN`
 - `npm login --scope=@infiniteobjects --registry=https://npm.pkg.github.com`